 Having worked with omega-3 fish oil as both a physician and a businessman for the past 16 years, I’ve seen the omega-3 industry evolve.
 In just the last decade, omega-3 has gone from being a little-known supplement mostly consumed in the Scandinavian countries, to a worldwide, multi-billion dollar industry.

-I firmly believe that the increased consumption of omega-3 has the potential to improve the health of millions.
+I firmly believe that the increased consumption of fresh omega-3 fatty acids has the potential to improve the health of millions.
 But I see a disturbing industry trend: the rapid shift towards highly processed and heavily concentrated omega-3 capsules at the expense of natural, fresh fish oil.

-Why should we be concerned about the concentrated, “pharmaceutical grade” omega-3s that are flooding the market, and how do they compare to natural fish oils?
+Why should we be concerned about the concentrated, “pharmaceutical grade” omega-3s that are flooding the market, and how do they compare to natural, high quality fish oils?
 Concentrated omega-3s fall short by a number of different standards:

 Whenever we are dealing with new chemical structures and substances, we should be skeptical.
-Since the body has evolved to process fatty acids in a particular way, it will respond differently to chemically modified EPA and DHA than it will to the fatty acids found in natural fish oils.
+Since the body has evolved to process fatty acids in a particular way, it will respond differently to chemically modified EPA and DHA molecules than it will to the fatty acids found in natural fish oils.
 The problem is, we don’t have enough information about how the body will respond to long term consumption of artificial oils.
+At this time, it is worth noting that pregnant women and children are recommended against using ethyl ester products for safety concerns.

-3. Concentrated omega-3s have been stripped of naturally-occurring vitamins.
-Natural fish oils, and especially cod liver oil, are rich sources for vitamin A and D, in addition to omega-3.
+Natural fish oils, like cod liver oil, are rich sources for vitamin A and D, in addition to omega-3.
 But the process of concentrating omega-3 destroys the naturally occurring vitamin A and D content of the fish oil.
 Consumers taking concentrated omega-3s thus miss out on the positive health benefits of the vitamins found in natural fish oils.

-4. Concentrated omega-3s present greater rancidity risks.
-In their natural state, the fragile omega-3 molecules are protected from oxidation by vitamins and a delicate balance of other occurring fatty acids.
-Concentrated omega-3s, however, undergo a hefty production process that destroys the oils’ natural protection system.
+In their natural state, the fragile omega-3 molecules are somewhat protected from oxidation by vitamins and a delicate balance of other occurring fatty acids.
+Concentrated omega-3s, however, undergo hefty processing that destroys the oils’ natural protection system.
 In order to combat the rancidity problem, manufacturers have to add new antioxidants to the oil.
 Even so, the concentrated oil is more reactive to oxygen than natural oil.
 And as a result, concentrated omega-3 products are more likely to contain rancid oil.

 People can easily get the same amount of EPA/DHA found in concentrates by increasing their daily dose of fish oil.
 So, the question remains: what’s the purpose of misusing fish oil and energy resources in order to make concentrated supplements?